What is Team Drives?

 Request access to a Team Drive

 It’s best to request access to a Team Drive from the person who shared a link to the Team Drive.
-If they have full access, they can add you directly.
-And, the request for access won’t be sent to all members of the Team Drive with full access.
+If they have Manager access, they can add you directly.
+And, the request for access won’t be sent to all members of the Team Drive with Manager access.

 Share Team Drive files with non-members